onehashai/onehash-connect/help/resolve-a-topic.md

 ## Details

 * Resolving a topic works by moving the messages to a new topic.
-* Like with all topic editing, Zulip clients update instantly, so human users will likely only send messages to the resolved topic.
+* Like with all topic editing, OneHash Connect clients update instantly, so human users will likely only send messages to the resolved topic.
 * [Integrations](/integrations/) will usually send new messages to the original topic (`example topic`) after a topic is resolved.
 This is